-The NARM Test Department and Board of Directors participates in the national conferences of both the Institute for Credentialing Excellence (ICE) and the Council for Licensure, Enforcement, and Regulation (CLEAR).
-In 2018, Executive Director Ida Darragh attended the ICE conference in Austin in November. the CLEAR business meeting in Scottsdale in January, and CLEAR general convention in Philadelphia in September.
-In addition, Ida has served on the ICE Benchmarking committee, the National Commission on Certifying Agencies, on CLEAR's Exam Resources and Advisory Committee and Credentialing and Examination Issues committee.
+The NARM Test Department and Board of Directors participates in the national conferences of both the Institute for Credentialing Excellence and the Council for Licensure, Enforcement, and Regulation.
+In 2019, Executive Director Ida Darragh and board member Kim Pekin attended the ICE conference in Minneapolis, MN in November and the CLEAR business meeting in Charleston, SC in January, In addition, Ida has served on ICE's Benchmarking committee, the National Commission on Certifying Agencies, the Accreditation Services Council, and on CLEAR's Exam Resources and Advisory

+Committee and Credentialing and Examination Issues committee.
 Ida also continues to serve on the CLEAR Board of Directors.
-She has been appointed to ICE's Accreditation Services Council, which met in Chicago in August.